-Christ the King Day is a Catholic celebration that takes place on the last Sunday of October — on November 27 this year.
+Christ the King Day is a Catholic celebration that takes place on the last Sunday of the liturgical year in the Catholic faith — on November 26 this year.
 Originally a Roman Catholic feast, it is now observed by Christians of all denominations as a way to recognize and honor Jesus Christ as the ‘King of Kings.’
 The church’s aim to remind the increasingly secular world of the importance of God and his teachings is one of the key reasons for the celebration.

 History of Christ the King Day

 Christ the King Day was initiated in 1925 by Pope Pius XI as a response to the spread of secularism in the modern world and to remind the world of Jesus Christ’s rule on mankind.
 Initially a Roman Catholic holiday celebrated on the last Sunday of October, many Christian denominations have since adopted the holiday.

 The holiday’s origins can be traced back to Pope Pius XI’s view that Jesus Christ is the eternal ruler of the world.
 This truth is underlined and outlined throughout history in gospels, novels, and art, where Jesus Christ is constantly shown at the center of compositions and is referred to in venerable, regal terms.
 According to legend, Jesus Christ is worshiped by all angels and mortals, and everyone is subject to him and must recognize his reign as a result of Christ’s hypostatic union with all creatures on Earth and beyond.